• Art magazine

 The similarities between Japanese and Scandinavian design made it easier to combine the two styles.
 Both value simplicity, high -quality materials and craftsmanship, which led to a harmonious synthesis and both raised to a new level.

-At that time, the designs of Danish designers and more creative began to be influenced by this puzzling and fascinating new oriental aesthetics.
+At this time, the designs of Danish designers and creatives began to be influenced by this enigmatic and fascinating new oriental aesthetic.

-Early traces of this design style can be found in ceramic crafts, architecture and Danish furniture.
-It has already been mentioned that both design philosophies-Wabi-Sabi from Japan and Hygge from Denmark -appreciate simplicity, minimalism and natural materials, so that it was only a matter of time until both are mixed together in design.
+Early traces of this design style can be found in ceramics, architecture, and Danish furniture.
+As mentioned earlier, both design philosophies—Wabi-Sabi from Japan and Hygge from Denmark —value simplicity, minimalism, and natural materials.
+Therefore, it was only a matter of time before the two were blended in design.

-The Danish designer Nina Tolstrup went back to the 1950s in an interview with BBC and compared the classic pieces of modernity from her region to pieces of Japanese designers, such as the bamboo body of the Japanese-American sculptor and designer Isamu Noguchi and the Japanese industrial designer Isamu Kenmochi .
+Danish designer Nina Tolstrup went back to the 1950s in an interview with BBC and compared the classic modernist pieces from her region with pieces from Japanese designers, such as the bamboo wicker chair by Japanese-American sculptor and designer Isamu Noguchi and Japanese industrial designer Isamu Kenmochi .

 Iconic rattan armchair by Isamu Kenmochi